 The Traditional Louisiana Method

 For the complete experience, suck the head to extract the flavorful "crawfish butter" and concentrated seasonings.
 While optional, this step delivers the most intense flavor burst and marks you as an experienced crawfish eater.
+The head contains hepatopancreas, which functions like a liver and stores rich, seasoned fat.

-How to Eat Crawfish Diagram?
+How to Eat Crawfish: Visual Step Guide

 Visual Guide: Crawfish Eating Technique